ansible/awx-operator/README.md

 - Join the [mailing list](https://groups.google.com/forum/#!forum/awx-project)
 this is the real test for real this time. this is the real test for real this time. seriously.
+This time fixing the url and other sha to be just 7 characters